 -

-This inner critic is often the voice of "imposter syndrome," a phenomenon where capable individuals doubt their accomplishments and fear being exposed as a "fraud."
+This inner critic is often the voice of "imposter syndrome," a phenomenon where capable individuals doubt their accomplishments and fear being exposed.
 This isn't rational, but it is powerful.
-It’s a subconscious program running in the background, whispering that you are not enough.
+It’s a subconscious program running in the background, constantly whispering that you are not enough.
+This program must be addressed to truly get over fear of public speaking.

-1.3 The Ghosts of Conversations Past: How History Repeats Itself
+1.3 The Ghosts of Conversations Past: How Historical Data Repeats Itself

 -